 Q: When do you write?

 Altman: Sometimes late, but often early.
-While I may be a bit more creative after a glass of red wine with some light classical on in the background, I find myself more focused in the morning.
+While I may be a bit more creative after a glass of red wine with some light classical or jazz on in the background, I find myself more focused in the morning.
 Focus is as important as creativity.
 Both require discipline, something every writer must learn to develop.
 I’m still learning.

 Q: What got you interested in poetry?

 Altman: There were several influences, some early and some later.
 Like thousands of people, I loved the first Robert Frost poem I ever read.
 It took me to new places and made me experience them—to look at them--in different ways.
-I memorized those poems in high school and, looking back on it, many of Frost’s poems became almost Biblical (or, mystical) for me.
+I memorized those poems in high school and, looking back on it, many of Frost’s poems became almost Biblical (or mystical) for me.
 They provided a new dimension to both my life and my writing.
-I think the writings of Frost and Eliot and Bob Dylan were profoundly instrumental in my choosing the life I have.
+I think the writings of Frost, Eliot and Bob Dylan were profoundly instrumental in my choosing the life I have.
 Frost’s “Reluctance” and Dylan’s “Forever Young” changed the way I looked at relationships, aging and even death.
 So did 'Prufrock'--and I have a recording with Eliot reading this poet and I still listen to it often.
 A second turning point was my freshman year of college, where I went to Agnes Scott College to hear W. H. Auden read.
 It was just a year or two before he died and I will never forget that night.
-At that point, I knew I wanted to write poetry--but also realized, as Terry Kay once said, that I "had to keep my day job" to support my family.
+At that point, I knew I wanted to write poetry--but also realized, as the late author Terry Kay once said, that I "had to keep my day job" to support my family.

 Q: Is Auden your favorite poet?